CaptainPoldark/pacman/README.md

 #### Installation

-This program requires pacman.html, PacMan1.png, PacMan2.png, PacMan3.png, and PacMan4.png to be in the same directory.
+This program requires pacman.html, PacMan1.png, PacMan2.png, PacMan3.png, and PacMan4.png.
+Add images to images folder and open the pacman.html in your browser.

 #### Usage